-What Can a Handyman Do in Mehlville, Missouri?
+What Can a Handyman Do Without a License in Mehlville, Missouri?

 Mehlville is an unincorporated community in St. Louis County, Missouri.
 Missouri does not issue a single statewide “general contractor/handyman” license; instead, contractor licensing (and nearly all trade licensing) is handled at the local/city or county level, and permits are typically required by the local building department even for small handyman jobs.
 There is no universal statewide “handyman exemption dollar threshold” in Missouri—limits are set by the permitting/licensing authority where the job is located (St. Louis County or the specific municipality).